rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

     nc -lvnp 17012

-Next we need to replace the old test.py with my new test.py.1:
+Then we need to replace the old test.py with our new test.py.1:

     mv test.py.1 test.py